Helpful prior learning:

 (Credit: Mazzucato, M. & Vieira de Sá, R.)

 Critics argue that risk and reward in blended finance are often unfair.
 Public institutions take losses.
 Private investors keep the gains.
-It can also lead to privatisation of services that might better remain public.
+It can also lead to privatisation of services that might better remain public to serve everyone.

 Still, blended finance can help.
 It can support early-stage technologies, small firms, or partnerships that build local capacity.
 But it must follow clear public missions.
 Economist Mariana Mazzucato argues that blended finance must start with a clear goal and design tools to meet it (see Figure 2 again).
 Private investment should support, not override, that mission.